What Is a Tattoo?

 - Avoid touching the tattooed area and don't pick at any scabs that may form.

 - Avoid clothes that might stick to the healing tattoo.

-- Apply antibiotic ointment, thick skin cream, or vitamin E oil to the tattoo 2 to 3 times a day for a week.
+- Apply moisturizing ointment or tattoo salve to the tattoo 2 to 3 times a day for a week.
 Don't use petroleum jelly.

-- Do not let the tattoo soak in water.
+- Wash the tattoo regularly but do not let it soak in water.
 Showers are fine but avoid swimming and baths until the tattoo is fully healed.